Wall Street Pummels Delta Air Lines Inc. (DAL) After Recent Earnings Report

-Delta Air Lines Inc. (NYSE:DAL) went up by 0.76% from its latest closing price compared to the recent 1-year high of $46.27.
-The company’s stock price has collected 1.08% of gains in the last five trading sessions.
-The Wall Street Journal reported on 10/13/22 that Delta Expects Travel Rebound to Continue as Summer Demand Lifts Revenue
+Delta Air Lines Inc. (NYSE:DAL) went down by -3.50% from its latest closing price compared to the recent 1-year high of $46.27.
+The company’s stock price has collected -1.74% of loss in the last five trading sessions.
+The Wall Street Journal reported on 11/27/22 that Rain, Wind Slow Otherwise Smooth Thanksgiving Travel

 Is It Worth Investing in Delta Air Lines Inc. (NYSE :DAL) Right Now?